Alex-Zeyu/Enron-dataPreprocessing/README.md

 "# Enron-dataPreprocessing"
-The project converts Enron-data emails to tuples with length 3, (Sender, Receiver, timestamp)
+"file2read" converts Enron-data emails to tuples with length 3, (Sender, Receiver, timestamp) "tuple_sort" sort the tuples by time to imitate streamed graph data